rjkilpatrick/rjkilpatrick.uk/_posts/2021-10-01-reverse-automatic-differentiation.md

 {% include figure.html src="/assets/img/autograd/backward.svg"
     alt="Dependency graph" caption="Dependency graph for $\mathcal{L} = \sin(x)+xy$" %}

-You'll notice this is the same as the above computation graph, except the direction of the edges are reversed.
+You'll notice this is the same as the above computation graph, except the direction of the edges (arrows) are reversed.

-We can consider the gradient of a node to be a function of only the inputs to it, which we store in the node from the forward pass, and the gradient of the parent.
+We can consider the gradient of a node to be a function of only the gradient of tha parent(s) and the inputs to it, which we store in the node from the forward pass.
 Let's use it work out what the gradients of the parameters are.

 We will use a shorthand for the gradient called the adjoint: